KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/queue-mode.md

 - Distributes the tests to each parallel CI node connected to the queue
 - Removes from the queue the tests that have been run

 Parallel CI nodes connect to the same queue and run tests until it's consumed.
-If a CI node connects late and the queue is empty, it's given an empty list of tests.
+If a CI node connects late and the queue is empty, it will receive an empty list of tests.

 The behavior described above guarantees the most performant split for each CI build, but it's problematic if your CI allows retrying single CI nodes/jobs.
 In this case, you want Knapsack Pro to return a Fixed Split ([`KNAPSACK_PRO_FIXED_QUEUE_SPLIT=true`](/ruby/reference/#knapsack_pro_fixed_queue_split-queue-mode)): the retried node gets the same subset of tests that it run previously.

-If you use spot/preemptible CI nodes like [Google Cloud Preemptible VMs](https://cloud.google.com/preemptible-vms/) or [Amazon EC2 Spot Instances](https://aws.amazon.com/ec2/spot/), you also want a Fixed Split so that, when a preempted CI node restarts, it re-runs all the previous subset of tests before connecting to the queue to continue with the remaining ones.
+If you use spot/preemptible CI nodes like [Google Cloud Preemptible VMs](https://cloud.google.com/preemptible-vms/) or [Amazon EC2 Spot Instances](https://aws.amazon.com/ec2/spot/), you also want a Fixed Split so that, when a preempted CI node restarts, it re-runs the previous subset of tests before connecting to the queue to continue with the remaining ones.

 Altogether, when using Fixed Split, Knapsack Pro:

-1. Checks if `(commit hash, branch name, number of nodes)` was already split
+1. `(commit hash, branch name, number of nodes)` was already split?
     1. YES: Returns to the CI node the subset of tests it run previously
     1. YES: Loads the queue with the remaining tests to run
     1. NO: Creates a new queue filled with all the tests to run (Dynamic Split)